sarthak11/reasonlabs-pizza-restaurant/README.md

 Pizza cycle - Dough chef -> Topping chef -> Oven -> Serving

+Following are the important variables used in index.js

 ```
 pizzaOrders - all the orders
 doughQueue - queue for dough processing